jenny5587/jenny5587/README.md

 ### Hi✋there!
 Welcome my github profile !

 I'm a data engineer and analyst.
-I'm interested in all the pipelines of migration, ETL, Devops,
+I'm interested in all the pipelines of migration, ETL, Devops, </a>
-	mixed analysis of structured and unstructured data.
+mixed analysis of structured and unstructured data.</a>
-I studied Python and R, AWS, database, database, machine learning and I'm working.
+I studied Python and R, AWS, database, database, machine learning and I'm working.</a>
-Now I'm in charge of ETL and MLops moving from on-premise to cloud.
+Now I'm in charge of ETL and MLops moving from on-premise to cloud.</a>
 Thank you for visiting :)
 <br/>